grongierisc/formation-template/README.md

 }
 ````

 This operation is similar to the first one we created.
-When it will receive a message of the type `Formation.Msg.FormationInsertRequest`, it will use an adapter to save it into the an sql database.
+When it will receive a message of the type `Formation.Msg.FormationInsertRequest`, it will use an adapter to execute SQL requests.
+Those requests will be sent to our postgre database.

 ## 9.2.
 Configuring the production